When I was pregnant with my first child, I had big ideas. I wanted to give my children the world. Like most new parents, I had the best of intentions.

 5. Buy less and your children will seek more

 Research shows that clutter is associated with higher levels of stress in families.
 Have you yelled at your kids to clean up their rooms recently?
 If your home has less inside, it is easier to clean up.
 It is easier to take good care of fewer things.

 This article was originally published on No Sidebar by Denaye Barahona who is the founder of Simple Families, where her podcast and blog deliver the essentials for living well with your kids.
-Motherly published a version of this story in March 2019.
+This story was originally published in March 2019.
+It has been updated.